pierre-yves-monnet/c8-AI-challenge/README.md

 The result is something like
 ![Form_SubmitApplicationForm.png](images/form/Form_SubmitApplicationForm.png)

-Check fields are correctly set
+Check fields and widget are correctly set

 | Field           | key         |
 |-----------------|-------------|